We Ditched HLS and Cut Playback Errors by 22%

 x 20 simultaneous players

-Every step compounds the problem.
+Every step compounded the problem.
 No reuse means unbounded player creation.
 HLS means each player does its own manifest fetch and quality selection.
 No coordination means no way to tell players to stop when they're off screen.
-The system is working as designed.
-It's just designed for the wrong content.
+The system was working as designed.
+It was just designed for the wrong content.

 The rebuild

-I'm deleting the existing video infrastructure and rebuilding it around three core ideas: use the right format for short content, coordinate playback centrally, and predict what the user needs next.
+I rebuilt the video infrastructure around three core ideas: use the right format for short content, coordinate playback centrally, and predict what the user needs next.

 MP4 over HLS for short-form video

-For videos under a threshold duration (calibrated to cover the vast majority of content), I'm switching from HLS to plain MP4 downloads.
+For videos under a threshold duration (calibrated to cover the vast majority of content), I switched from HLS to plain MP4 downloads.
 Instead of letting a streaming protocol negotiate quality, the system manages quality profiles explicitly.

 The video repository maintains a mapping of available quality profiles for each video.
 When it's time to fetch a video, the system selects a quality profile based on current bandwidth estimates and connection type: